hashicorp/terraform-website/content/source/docs/cloud/run/cli.html.md

 Refer to [Using Terraform Cloud](cloud) for more details about how to initialize and configure the integration.

-~> **Note**: The `cloud` block is available in Terraform v1.1 and later and Terraform Enterprise 2022_01 and later.
-Previous versions can use the [`remote` backend block](/docs/language/settings/backends/remote.html) to configure the CLI workflow and migrate state.
+~> **Note**: The `cloud` block is available in Terraform v1.1 and later and Terraform Enterprise v202201 and later.
+Previous versions can use the [`remote` backend](/docs/language/settings/backends/remote.html) to configure the CLI workflow and migrate state.

 ### Implicit Workspace Creation

-If you configure the integration to use a workspace that doesn't yet exist in your organization, Terraform Cloud will create a new workspace with that name when you run `terraform init`.
+If you configure the `cloud` block to use a workspace that doesn't yet exist in your organization, Terraform Cloud will create a new workspace with that name when you run `terraform init`.
 The output of `terraform init` will inform you when this happens.

 Automatically created workspaces might not be immediately ready to use, so use Terraform Cloud's UI to check a workspace's settings and data before performing any runs.
 In particular, note that:

-- No Terraform variables or environment variables are created by default.
+- No Terraform variables or environment variables are created by default, unless your organization has configured one or more [global variable sets](/docs/cloud/workspaces/variables.html#scope).
 Terraform Cloud will use `*.auto.tfvars` files if they are present, but you will usually still need to set some workspace-specific variables.
 - The execution mode defaults to "Remote," so that runs occur within Terraform Cloud's infrastructure instead of on your workstation.
 - New workspaces are not automatically connected to a VCS repository and do not have a working directory specified.
 - A new workspace's Terraform version defaults to the most recent release of Terraform at the time the workspace was created.